thmavri/SWebRank/README.md

 ##More details are coming soon....for now check the Javadoc
 <https://github.com/thmavri/SWebRank/blob/master/SWebRank_Javadoc.zip?raw=true>

+##Necessary databases
+* MySQL database using the statements in the configuration files (you could possibly need to create the tables without the foreign keys first and then add them to work)
+* Elasticsearch to store the various content.
+The name used for the cluster in the project is "lshrankldacluster".
+You can use whatever you want as long as you change it in the project in the necessary files.
+For Elasticsearch all you have to do is to install it and set the cluster name.
+The indexes are built automatically through the source code.

 ##Important Library File
 DBpedia Spotlight jar is not in maven repository.
 Download it from here: <http://bit.ly/DBpediaSpotlight>